jiasong18/Ant-Media-Server-Wiki/Troubleshooting.md

 ## I get notSetRemoteDescription error.
 Your device may not have the necessary h264 codec.
 Check your device codec compatibility from: https://mozilla.github.io/webrtc-landing/pc_test_no_h264.html

+## I send a stream to the server with RTMP but I can't play the stream with WebRTC player?
+Be sure about video resolution in your adaptive settings is equals and less than the stream you send.